tienngm2049/projects/README.md

 - I acquired a practical understanding of exploratory data analysis techniques, enabling me to extract meaningful insights and tell a compelling story through data visualization.

 - The project showcased my ability to utilize Python libraries and tools for data manipulation, analysis, and visualization in a real-world context.

-Overall, "Portfolio Project 01 - Web Scraping and Exploratory Data Analysis Top 1000 IMDB Movies" is a testament to my hands-on skills in data acquisition, preprocessing, and exploratory analysis, demonstrating my capability to transform raw data into actionable insights through a comprehensive data-driven approach.

----

-Feel free to customize the description to align with the specific details and outcomes of your project.
-This should provide an engaging overview of your work on this particular portfolio project.